 - Endless Daytime: As an additional reward for defeating Guille, the gods have seen fit to ensure it is always sunny, no matter the time of day, during your final days.

 - The Night That Never Ends: This is followed by five days of night after the hero passes away.
-Things go back go normal afterwards, though.
+Things go back to normal afterwards, though.

 - Enemy Mine: The humans, Sylvans, and Abyssians were all united in the war against Guille.
 After the Demon Lord was laid low, however, the long-standing animosity between these peoples becomes an issue once more...

 - Fantastic Racism: A major issue that the kingdom is still dealing with.
 Yona even goes so far as to refer to non-humans as "scum" under her breath.
-She will also force you to kill the Half-Human Hybrid Demon Children in she's in your party during additional playthrough plotline.
+She will also force you to kill the Half-Human Hybrid Demon Children if she's in your party.

 - "Get Back Here!"
 Boss: The Bloodsucker Brothers will run away after a set number of turns, forcing the Hero to track them down again unless they can kill them quickly.

 - "Groundhog Day" Loop: What the cycles are implied to be.